derekisbusy/yii2-haikunator/README.md

 Generate Heroku-like random names to use in your PHP applications.

-*This package has been forked from the original [HaikunatorPHP](https://github.com/Atrox/haikunatorphp) repository and modified to work with Yii2*
+*This package has been forked from the original [HaikunatorPHP](https://github.com/Atrox/haikunatorphp) repository and modified to work with Yii2 autoloader.*

 ## Installation